 - Have a strong interest in, and engage in research related to paediatrics.

 - Be on the route to achieving research independence.

-Applications to the Dr Simon Newell Early Independent Researcher award 2021 are now open until 30 November 2020.
+Applications to the Dr Simon Newell Early Independent Researcher award 2021 are now closed.

 Applicants will be asked to complete an application form and submit their CV.
 They will also need to secure sign off from a sponsor.
 We recommended that you include details of your academic experience, any grants or prizes that you have been awarded and any scientific publications in your CV.